bellecarrell/deep-bootstrap-code/README.md

 ## Expanse

+If you haven't already, create a file at the root directory called `config.yml` based on the provided `sample-config.yml` and specify your own data where needed, this is gitignore'd so it won't get checked in.

 Adapting codebase to use a local filesystem for logging and model storage, etc.

 Run command: `python -m inftrain.train --proj <wandb_proj_name>`